HyperNovax/FluentDash/README.md

 - [ ] (**0%**) Fix the value of VRAM size of GPU.

 ## Skins
-I foresee to create skins with a possibility to customize the size at your convenience.

 - [X] (**100%**) Create HDD one disk skin (s/m/l).
 - [X] (**100%**) Create HDD two drives skin (s/m/l).
 - [ ] (**0%**) Adapt and create CPU skin (s/m/l).